commoncrawl/cc-notebooks/cc-webgraph-statistics/interactive_webgraph.md

 ### Requirements

 Python (2.x)
+Web graph files
+Java 11 (or upwards)

 ### Quick Start

+#### Web graph files

+In order to interact with the web graph, we need to ensure that certain files exist.
+Follow the steps displayed in the primary [notebook](topology_stats.ipynb) first, up to the "Interactive web graph" section.

 #### Rebuilding String maps
 In order to get pyWebGraph working we need to [rebuild the string maps](http://law.di.unimi.it/tutorial.php).